ned2/slapdash/README.md

 * `utils.py` Utility things.
-* `pages` The suggested project layout is to place each page of your app within this directory, treating each page as a modular sub-app with a `layouts` attribute that you can register with the router in `index.py`.
+* `pages` The suggested project layout is to place each page of your app within this directory, treating each page as a modular sub-app with a `layouts` attribute containing a Dash Component (or callable that returns a Dash component) that you can register with the router in `index.py`.
 * `assets` Location for static assets that will be exposed to the web server.